-Deepak hovers over the ‘looking for’ tab and wondered whether selecting ‘women’ will rule out his possibilities of finding old friends here.
+Deepak hovered over the ‘looking for’ tab and wondered whether selecting ‘women’ will rule out his possibilities of finding old friends here.

 At a time when people of his age, or any other age for that matter, have ritualised online socialising, as part of their duty to stay in touch with friends and relatives (in separate circles, of course), Deepak is still trying to understand the excitement within the blue and white interface of Facebook.
 Our man is only a week old here, with a bare minimum existence in a name, sex, age and contact info.
 And of course, in the fact that he has a Degree in Biotechnology from the All India Institute of Medical Science.

 Deepak had promised his parents that he’ll dedicate his life to the noble cause of vaccination research and development, and had promised himself that he’ll not engage in any unnecessary social activity that might distract him from fulfilling his promise.
 Now that he has made himself capable, and his parents proud, he is free to explore the world beyond organic cells.

 After establishing his presence on the world’s third largest populated country, Deepak wonders if he needs to seek his friends' advice on how to explore possibilities within the medium.

 “Accept our friend requests, and then we can talk and share stuff with each other on Facebook!”
 One suggests.

 “But we do that anyway, including sharing tee-shirts", says Deepak.

 “Not this stuff, interesting stuff, news, photos…” Another friend, intervenes.